-- I will let my conscience guide my daily actions and endeavors; - I will resolve all conflicts peacefully; - I will deal honestly and respectfully with all members of the school;

-• I will neither give nor receive unauthorized aid, as defined by my teachers both explicitly and implicitly, from any source on exams, homework, quizzes, papers, or any other academic endeavor (I have also read the "Policy on Plagiarism" beginning on page 46);

-• I will demonstrate stewardship of the school environment, including all school property, areas and buildings around the school, and the personal property of others;

-• I will abide by the principles of this code;

-• As an acknowledgment of these principles and other policies in the Student Handbook, I have affixed my signature below.
+- I will let my conscience guide my daily actions and endeavors; - I will resolve all conflicts peacefully; - I will deal honestly and respectfully with all members of the school; - I will neither give nor receive unauthorized aid, as defined by my teachers both explicitly and implicitly, from any source on exams, homework, quizzes, papers, or any other academic endeavor (I have also read the "Policy on Plagiarism" beginning on page 46); - I will demonstrate stewardship of the school environment, including all school property, areas and buildings around the school, and the personal property of others; - I will abide by the principles of this code; - As an acknowledgment of these principles and other policies in the Student Handbook, I have affixed my signature below.

-I, \\\\\\ (print your name), have read the Student Handbook, especially the principles outlined in "The Community Code" (reproduced above), and I understand what is expected of me as a member of the Penn Charter community.
-I affirm that I will strive to abide by these principles as guidelines for conduct in all my endeavors.
+Community Code" (reproduced also of me as a member of the Penn C (print your name), especially the principles outlined in "The pove), and I understand what is expected Charter community.
+I affirm that I will as guidelines for conduct in all my en- Student Signature Date my child as a member of the Penn (print your name), , and I understand what is expected of Charter community.
+I affirm that I will and policies as guidelines for conduct in Parent Signature Date

-Student Signature

-Date

-I, \\\\\\ (print your name), have read the Student Handbook, and I understand what is expected of my child as a member of the Penn Charter community.
-I affirm that I will strive to support these principles and policies as guidelines for conduct in all of his or her endeavors.

-Parent Signature

-Date